 - The index is calculated for a customer with typical consumption.
 We have held consumption fixed over time to increase comparability with trends in suppliers’ prices (which are also typically expressed for a given level of consumption).
 In practice, energy use will vary from one year to the next, depending on temperatures.
 Energy use is also subject to long-run trends, for example as a result of increasing energy efficiency.
 Trends in consumption will also have a significant impact on the size of customers’ bills.

-- Capacity market payments for winter 2017 are now included in the index.
+- Capacity market payments were included in the index from winter 2017.
 In contrast to the methodology document published in March 2017, we have categorised these as wholesale electricity costs.
 We consider that this allocation best reflects the nature of these costs, although we note the close relationship that exists between the different categories.
 We intend to keep under review what further detail might be provided on the costs associated with different government programmes.

-- Since the August 2017 update, we have included the additional costs associated with the expected exemption of Energy Intensive Industries from the costs of the Renewable Obligation scheme, following the Government’s recent announcement.
+- Since the August 2017 update, we have included the additional costs associated with the expected exemption of Energy Intensive Industries from the costs of the Renewable Obligation scheme, following the Government’s announcement in December 2017.
 The Government’s decision on implementing the same exemption for the Feed-in Tariff scheme has yet to be published, and so the possible impact of a similar change to the way this programme is funded is not currently included.

 Further details of how we calculate the index are provided in our methodology document.